Learning to Place Objects with Programs and Iterative Self Training: Evaluation

 \section{Evaluation}

-We demonstrate how our system produces per object location distributions that are both more complete and more accurate than than previous data-driven autoregressive methods.
-Our system can model these distributions without sacrificing final scene quality.
-We also show our system's superior performance in both modeling this location distribution and scene synthesis when data is sparse.
+We demonstrate how our system produces per object location distributions that are both more complete and more accurate than than previous methods.
+We also show our system's superior performance in modeling this location distribution when data is sparse.

+Our data-driven baselines are Fastsynth~\cite{Ritchie2018FastAF} and ATISS~\cite{Paschalidou2021NEURIPS} trained on the 3D-FRONT~\cite{fu20213d} dataset.
+An LLM-based method for object location suggestion does not exist, so we few-shot prompt GPT-5-thinking with chain-of-thought ~\cite{gpt5}.
+The closest systems do full scene synthesis ~\cite{yang2023holodeck, Aguina-KangOpen, sun2024layoutvlm, huang2025fireplace}, but none have submodules which output location distributions for each object, so we cannot compare against them.
+We also justify our self training algorithm by evaluating our system without it.

-To demonstrate these claims we evaluate our system against Fastsynth~\cite{Ritchie2018FastAF} and ATISS~\cite{Paschalidou2021NEURIPS} -- two data-driven autoregressive scene synthesis systems -- on the 3DFRONT~\cite{fu20213d} dataset.
-We train individual models for four scene types: bedrooms, libraries, living rooms, and dining rooms.
-We evaluate two versions of the baseline methods.
-One version uses the recommended training time and the other uses the training epoch which maximizes performance on our proposed location distribution metric.
+For Fastsynth and ATISS, we train individual models for four scene types: bedrooms, libraries, living rooms, and dining rooms.
+We evaluate two versions of each model.
+One version uses the training time recommended by the original authors, and the other uses the training epoch which maximizes performance on our proposed location distribution metric.

-We justify our self training algorithm by evaluating our system without it.
-We also designed a variant of our method's generative model which uses an augmented version of the regular self attention mechanism.
-This was motivated by empirical evidence that the model could not correctly attend to spatial relationships of objects in a scene.
-See the supplemental material for more details.
+Our other baseline is GPT-5-thinking few-shot prompted with chain-of-thought to generate our DSL from a partial scene and object.
+Scene geometry, furniture in the scene, and the query object are converted to a text representation by listing each object and their attributes.
+DSL programs are converted to text by writing their tree structure with prefix notation and listing the constraint attributes of each leaf node.

+We evaluate two approaches of sourcing which programs to provide as in-context examples in the prompt.
+Our method receives programs from a heuristically extracted dataset, so the first approach gives GPT-5 the same kind of program data.
+The example programs in these prompts place objects of the same category as the target object.
+These programs are flawed however as they are single placement programs that do not benefit from our self-training approach.
+To measure the upper end of GPT-5 performance, we give the model access to ground truth programs by hand annotating 5 programs for each scene type.
+GPT-5 performance is expected to improve with access to ground truth.